 The Orkneys are an island archipelago located off the northeastern shores of Scotland.
 Consisting of over 70 islands with Orkney Mainland, Rousay and Hoy the most visited The Orkneys are a fabulous destination during the summer months.

-Famous for seals, puffins and Neolithic sites the islands are high on my UK bucket list.
-Highlights include Scapa Flow, the Old Man of Hoy and Skara Brae.
+Famous for seals, puffins and Neolithic sites the island’s highlights include Scapa Flow, the Old Man of Hoy and Skara Brae.

-Take a road trip to the Orkneys or alternatively fly into Kirkwall wth Loganair from any of the main Scottish airports.
+Take a road trip to the Orkneys or alternatively fly into Kirkwall with Loganair from any of the main Scottish airports.

 It is also possible to travel to the Orkneys via train and bus with connections to ferry services to the islands.